varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 <a name="main"></a>
 ### Main Report
 Running the command with will generate the main report `gbs_typer_report.txt`.
 This will include the serotype, MLST type, allelic frequencies from MLST, resistance gene incidence, surface protein types and GBS-specific resistance variants.
-You can find the dictionary for the columns [here](https://docs.google.com/spreadsheets/d/1R5FFvACC3a6KCKkTiluhTj492-4cCe74HcCoklqX-X0/edit?usp=sharing).
+You can find the description for each of the columns [here](https://docs.google.com/spreadsheets/d/1R5FFvACC3a6KCKkTiluhTj492-4cCe74HcCoklqX-X0/edit?usp=sharing).

 <a name="other"></a>
 ### Other Reports